The EXO-200 detector, part II: Auxiliary Systems: Xenon System

 A recovery balloon constituted a last resort to limit the Xe system pressure and to prevent the loss of the Xe stockpile in scenarios where pressure control was lost.
 The balloon was made from \SI{51}{\micro\meter} flame-retardant polyurethane and was sized to contain \SI{200}{kg} of $^{136}$Xe at the temperature and pressure of the WIPP underground (see section \ref{sec:EI}).
 The balloon was hung in a nearby drift alcove and plumbed to the Xe system inside the cleanroom through CPVC pipe.
 The balloon plumbing connected to the Xe system behind a block valve in series with a relief valve.
 The block valve could be actuated through the slow control interface, but no logic existed to do so automatically.
 The relief valve, which would open at a pressure \SI{83}{kPa} above atmospheric pressure, ensured that opening the block valve would only transfer Xe to the balloon if the system pressure was very significantly elevated.
 The block valve was configured to be normally-open, so that this scheme would still be effective in a scenario where the slow control lost electrical power.
 The balloon was also connected to five burst disks providing overpressure protection at various locations in the system.
 No Xe was ever transferred to the balloon.

 The TPC vessel dP was kept within its $\pm$\SI{35}[]{kPa} design limit through a wide range of normal and off-normal conditions over the course of the experiment with two exceptions.
 In the first case, the unforseen combination of sub-system failures resulting from the failure of an auxiliary power UPS unit during and after a power outage produced a maximum dP of \SI{142}{kPa} (see section \ref{sec:EP}).
 In the second case, a \SI{-80}{kPa} dP occurred following the 2014 WIPP incidents (section \ref{events}) amid a power outage in conditions including a leak in the Xe system, loss of HFE system pressure control (section \ref{sec:HFE}), and no underground access.
 The LXe had been recovered to storage about seven months before the latter event, soon after the WIPP incidents themselves.
-Neither event damaged the TPC.
+Regular source calibrations used to monitor detector performance \cite{prc} indicated that neither event damaged the TPC.